mhho3082/dotfiles/README.md

 curl -s https://gist.githubusercontent.com/HaleTom/89ffe32783f89f403bba96bd7bcd1263/raw/ | bash
 ```

-If you want to remove the local Windows paths from the WSL paths,
+If you want to remove the local Windows paths from the WSL paths (not advised),
 add a file with `sudo nano /etc/wsl.conf`:
-(Note that the Neovim `"+` and `"*` registers will stop being linked to the system clipboard,
-since the CLI clipboard tool, `win32yank`, is on the Windows paths)

 ```
 [interop]